-

 Swansea City

-Combatative midfielder Gary Jones was one of many Birkenhead based players with Caernarfon Town before catching the eye of Swansea City for whom he was to make 8 Football League appearances.
-He then moved on to his current club Rochdale and then a £200,000 move to Barnsley in November 2001.
-Two years and 56 League appearances later he returned to Rochdale where by March 2008 he had totalled more than 228 more league starts to bring his career stats to 419 league starts as the 2010-11 season kicked off.
+Combative midfielder Gary Jones was one of many Birkenhead based players with Caernarfon Town before catching the eye of Swansea City for whom he was to make 8 Football League appearances.

 John Leah